Treatments for Facial Palsy

 Incomplete eyelid closure (lagophthalmos)

-lateral tarsal strip can improve the lax lower eyelid position and tension.
+A lateral tarsal strip can improve the lax lower eyelid position and tension.
 Click here for more information on this procedure.

-medial canthoplasty can also be performed to improve closure of the inner corner of the eyelids by stitching the inner corner of the eyelids together.
+A medial canthoplasty can also be performed to improve closure of the inner corner of the eyelids by stitching the inner corner of the eyelids together.

-lateral tarsorrhaphy (the outer parts of the upper and lower eyelids are stitched together to help closure) can be performed on a temporary or permanent basis.
+A lateral tarsorrhaphy (the outer parts of the upper and lower eyelids are stitched together to help closure) can be performed on a temporary or permanent basis.
 A permanent tarsorrhaphy tends to reserved for cases where other measures have not helped.
 It results in shortening of the horizontal opening of the eye and so is less satisfactory from an aesthetic perspective and can compromise the patient’s visual field.

-gold or platinum weight can be implanted into the upper eyelid.
+A gold or platinum weight can be implanted into the upper eyelid.
 This can aid upper eyelid closure significantly and can improve comfort and health of the surface of the eye.
 An incision through the upper eyelid skin crease and muscle is made.
 The weight is then stitched to the underlying tissues to secure it in position.
 These weights are very well tolerated and can be easily removed if facial function and eye closure were to improve at a later date.

 Brow ptosis surgery